brett--anderson/CarND-Behavioral-Cloning-P3/writeup_template.md

 Then I repeated this process on track two in order to get more data points.

 To augment the data sat, I also flipped images and angles thinking that this would provide more training data with less manual collection.
+I also assumed that track one had a strong bias to turning left and flipping the images would help the net generalise to turning in both directions.

 I also used the cameras on the left and right side of the car as training examples, except I replaced their recorded steering angle with one that indicated the correction the car should make to correct from its incorrect course.
 I experimented with different correction angles to come to the one in my code which gave the best results (model.py 19).